 - A valid title for all the vehicles you want to register in Pennsylvania, issued in your name, from your previous state.

 - Proof of Pennsylvania insurance, such as a valid insurance identification card, declaration page of an insurance policy, a copy of a valid binder or a copy of an application for insurance to the Pennsylvania Assigned Risk Plan for all of the vehicles you will be registering.
 These documents must indicate both effective and expiration dates.

 - A tracing of the vehicle identification number (VIN) or the verification of the VIN by an inspection mechanic or notary public at a dealership or issuing agent.

 - Appropriate title, lien, registration fees and sales tax (if applicable).
-Make checks or money orders payable to the Commonwealth of Pennsylvania.
-Please do not send cash.

 What are the minimum insurance requirements in Pennsylvania?